Tavis Smiley: In popular culture

-Smiley was named No. 2 change agent in the field of media behind Oprah Winfrey in EBONY Magazines POWER 150 list.
+Smiley was named No. 2 change agent in the field of media behind Oprah Winfrey in Ebony magazine's "Power 150" list.

 Time added him in 2009 as one of the "100 Most Influential People in the World".

 In 2014, Smiley received a star on the Hollywood Walk of Fame, honoring his contributions to television.

 Smiley is referenced in the KRS-One song "Clear 'Em Out."